TedSongjh/CSE599-fianl-project/README.md

 [CRUW dataset](https://www.cruwdataset.org/introduction)

-CRUW is a public camera-radar dataset for autonomous vehicle applications.
+CRUW is a camera-radar dataset for autonomous vehicle applications collected eariler this year by IPL@UWECE, we collect these data from E18 parking lot, road in side UW, city scenes and I-5 highway.
 It is a good resource for researchers to study FMCW radar data, that has high potential in the future autonomous driving.
 We will publish this dataset soon.Our dataset contains a pair of stereo cameras and 2 77GHz FMCW radar antenna array, both the camera and radar are calibrated and sychronized.
 During the last summer, I made the preprocess of this dataset, time-syschronize the camera and radar,and transfer the FMCW radar data to Range-Angle-Doppler(RAD) format

 ## Approach
-1. CRUW dataset annotation format
+**1. CRUW dataset annotation format**

   My first attribute to this project is to develope a annotation tool kit for our own dataset annotation format.
 The annotation writer and loader parts of project is done in this summer 2020.
 The development kit is in this repositories [CRUW devkit](https://github.com/yizhou-wang/cruw-devkit).
 Also, I made a annotation visualization tool for the inference.
 This part of the work is in [anno.py](https://github.com/yizhou-wang/cruw-devkit/blob/461d91b695b44bc8d6139942c60d584947e40886/scripts/anno.py) and [anno_loader.py](https://github.com/yizhou-wang/cruw-devkit/blob/master/scripts/anno_loader.py) in cruw devkit.
   The following picture shows result of the anno_loader tool.
 This tool can read the config file for different dataset configuration and show both detection result in image and radar domain.